 Help yourself by understanding others

 While it seems that psychology is a facilitator for your interactions with others, through your work or your creativity, it can also be used as a way to protect yourself from negative interactions.
 Let’s be honest about social behaviours.
 The world is not always a friendly place, and sometimes people hurt you, whether they mean it or not.
-Being in a position where you can understand what they are going through and what triggered their reaction gives you the key to understand their ulterior motive.
+Being in a position where you can understand what they are going through.
+As well as what triggered their reaction.
+This gives you the key to understand their ulterior motive.

 People might hurt you because they hurt themselves.
 People might say something horrible to you without even realising that it could be hurtful.
 Sometimes the meaning got lost in translation, and they might not understand that they hurt your feelings.
 Psychology is the tool that helps you to clarify things with them and repair the relationship.